-If you aren’t familiar with Big Bend, Texas, both a state and national park, then you are in for a big surprise.
-Not only is this one of the most remote parks in the country, which means you have to drive quite a way since there are no international airports there, but also a kick-ass road trip destination that is one for the books.
+Discovering Big Bend, Texas, is the opportunity of a lifetime.
+If you aren’t familiar with Big Bend, then you are in for a big surprise.
+Not only is this one of the most remote National Parks in the country, which means you have to drive quite a way since there are no international airports there, but also a kick-ass road trip destination that is one for the books.
+Big Bend has an equally impressive state park, as well.

 A group of girlfriends and I gathered last spring to make the trek from all four corners of the United States.
 We flew into Midland, Texas, where we met Midland Shuttle Services, who took us to our first stop: Marathon, Texas, a town of 450.

 Marathon is the gateway to the Big Bend region.
-At 4100 feet elevation, its wildlife scene consists of elk, pronghorn, roadrunners, and javelinas.
+At 4100 feet elevation, Marathon’s wildlife scene consists of elk, pronghorn, roadrunners, and javelinas.
+Here is how we saw Big Bend and what we did on a four-day trip.

 Day One: Arrival and Overnight in Marathon